isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2014-04-01-speech-by-minister-grace-fu-at-the-jubilee-baby-gift-focus-group-session.md

 ---
 layout: post
-title:  "Speech by Minister Grace Fu at the Jubilee Baby Gift Focus Group Session"
+title: 'Speech by Minister Grace Fu at the Jubilee Baby Gift Focus Group Session'
-date:   2014-04-01
+date: 2014-04-01T00:00:00.000Z
-permalink: "/media-centre/speeches/speech-by-minister-grace-fu-at-the-jubilee-baby-gift-focus-group-session"
+permalink: /media-centre/speeches/speech-by-minister-grace-fu-at-the-jubilee-baby-gift-focus-group-session

 ---

 A very good evening to all of you.